Skip to main content

 A. Authenticate

-Fetch a bearer token using the instructions under "Authentication".
+Fetch a bearer token using the instructions here.
 Attach it as a header to all subsequent API calls.

 B. Initiate the Plan

-Initiate a new Splitit plan, adding your own TerminalId from your merchant portal as well as any data you'd like to pass initially.
-In the object that is returned, note the plan number in the field InstallmentPlanNumber.
+Initiate a new Splitit plan, adding your own TerminalId from your Merchant Hub (Merchant Hub -> Merchants Management -> Select Merchant -> Terminals), as well as any data you'd like to pass initially.
+In the object that is returned, note the plan number.
 (For testing purposes, you can generate plan numbers at the Splitit test plan URL).

 2. Set Up Your Front End